data-analysis

 What Happens When Solar Panels Age Past Their Warranty Period?

-Most 25-year warranties expire while panels are still producing useful electricity - that's the point.
-Panels warranted to deliver 88% output at year 25 often reach year 27 or 28 still running fine.
-The warranty expiring doesn't trigger failure; it just means you're on your own if output keeps dropping.
+What does year 26 actually look like?
+Less dramatic than the warranty-cliff story implies.
+Most 25-year warranties expire while panels still produce useful electricity - that's the point.
+A panel warranted at 88% output at year 25 often reaches year 27 or 28 running fine.
+Expiry doesn't trigger failure; it just means you're on your own if output keeps dropping.

 What Are the Physical Signs of an Aging Solar Panel?